Aneta A. Teperek, Ph.D

 Academic Researcher

-Academic Books Author
+Author of Academic Books

 Entrepreneur

-Multi-business Founder and CEO
+Founder and CEO of Multiple Companies

-Start-ups Mentor
+Start-up Mentor

 Board Advisor